toniov/es-builder/README.md

 The query being executed is not going to change, therefore using this utility becomes long for the sake of keeping the code as simple as possible.

-## Shortcut for leaf queries
+## Shortcut for leaf query clauses

-There is a shortcut available for leaf queries, inspired by [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py)
+There is a shortcut available for leaf query clauses, inspired by [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py)

 `Q('terms', 'name', ['Kirby', 'Metaknight'])` and `termsQuery('name', ['Kirby', 'Metaknight'])` give the same result: